What can I expect during my first acupuncture appointment?

 How can I prepare for my treatment?

-Try to avoid caffeine within 3 hours of your appointment.
+Try to avoid caffeine within 3 hours of your appointment – caffeine can cause the skin to “tighten up” and may make the sensation of acupuncture needles going into the skin more obvious.
 It’s best to have something light to eat an hour or so before your treatment, avoid being too hungry or too full during your treatment.
 Wear loose, comfortable clothing that allows for easy access to areas below your arms and legs.
 Please do not wear any perfumes or scented products.
 Quiet is greatly appreciated while you are receiving an acupuncture treatment.
 Please silence cell phones and speak softly.
 A peaceful atmosphere will enhance your relaxation and the relaxation of others.

 What should I wear?

 Please come prepared with loose and comfortable clothing.
 Some people are most comfortable in yoga wear, while others enjoy wearing a T-shirt and shorts, or sweatpants.
 The most optimal clothing is light, breathable, soft on both your skin and the practitioner’s hands, and that moves easily with your body during stretches or other physical body manipulations.
 Comfortable gowns are provided when needed.

 What parts of my body will be touched/the needles be inserted?

 This all depends on your level of comfort and dependent of the treatment plan.
 It is possible that your treatment may include work on your back, abdomen, arms, legs, feet, hands, head, neck, and shoulders.
 If there are any parts of your body that you are not comfortable with being touched, please discuss this with your practitioner at the beginning of your treatment.